Adolescent and Children’s Medicine

 - Transitional periods complicated by chronic illness

-The Adolescent Medicine Program at Winthrop-University Hospital also serves as a referral resource for various adolescent concerns including alcohol and substance abuse, tobacco cessation, mental health issues and other needs.
+The Adolescent Medicine Program at NYU Winthrop Hospital also serves as a referral resource for various adolescent concerns including alcohol and substance abuse, tobacco cessation, mental health issues and other needs.

 In the first session, Adolescent Medicine’s Dr. Jane Swedler and Deepan Singh, MD, Child and Adolescent Psychiatrist, discussed “Teens & Mental Health,” which provided an overview of common adolescent mental health issues, as well as information on prevention, symptom recognition and treatment.
 Topics also included depression, anxiety and bullying, to name a few.